FLY FISHING FOR CARP | FLIES AND TECHNIQUES

 Over time you’ll learn the highest probability casts.
 For example, tailing carp are always your best bet.
 Feeding carp are looking for a meal.

 Here’s another tip: if you ever see a carp swim towards your fly and stop over it, set the hook immediately.
+This is often signified by the pectoral fins flaring out.

 When a feeding carp takes your fly, the first thing it’s going to do is make a long run for deeper water.
 The run can be long and might get you into your backing, depending on the carp size.
 Once the carp stops running, it’ll stubbornly hold the bottom.